⚖️ Understanding The Law the Right Way | Traffic Stops Explained — Rights and Legal Boundaries (Chapter Six)

 Provide proof of insurance

-These are legal obligations, not optional cooperation.
+These are legal obligations.

-What You Are NOT Required to Do
+What You Are Not Required to Do

-Beyond basic identification and documentation, your obligations are limited.
+Beyond identification and documentation, obligations narrow significantly.

 You are not required to: